 Clean It, But Not Too Much

 If your bag is nylon, you’ll clean it differently than leather.
 "Gently hand-wash nylon with mild soap, rinse with water, press almost dry with a large clean towel, and air dry for a couple of hours," Chen Wu says.
 For leather bags, she advises to "mix a solution of warm water and dish soap, dip a soft cloth into it, wring it out, and gently wipe the leather surfaces.
 Use a second clean, damp cloth to wipe off the soap.
 Dry with a towel.
 Warm, soapy water will also help remove water stains and scuffs."
 Keeping this in mind, she also recommends not going overboard.
 Chen Wu recommends only cleaning your handbag when it needs a refresh to avoid wearing it out more quickly.

 Ditch Plastic Poly Bags

 If you’ve been using a plastic polybag in lieu of a dust bag—halt!
 "Never store your leather handbag in a plastic polybag," Chen Wu warns.
 "The plastic can stick to the leather over time and damage it."
-Aside from it damaging the bag, a traditional dust bag is a far more aesthetically pleasing option so this tip should be easy to follow.
+Aside from avoiding the damage concern, a traditional dust bag is a far more aesthetically pleasing option so this tip should be easy to follow.